 In addition, there are many colourful festivals, different cultures and lovely towns with colonial style architecture to explore.
 You can sample the rich cuisine which consists of a fusion of African, Amerindian, European, East Indian, Arab and Chinese Cuisine.

 What cruising grounds are there in the Caribbean?

 , Barbados, Saint Lucia

-, Saint Vincent and the Grenadines as well as Grenada.
+, Saint Vincent and the Grenadines and Grenada.
 Saint Lucia offers wonderful long beaches to cruise along and the infrastructure for sailing is superb.
 Rodney Bay on the north side is a very large bay with only a small opening to the sea, due to which it is completely protected and the waters are calm.
 Here you can moor up in the prestigious Rodney Bay Marina that offers 253 berths for sailboats and superyachts up to 85 m along with many services.
 The exclusive marina at Marigot Bay on the west side is equally beautiful and protected.
 It can host 40 yachts up to 75 m.
-If you moor up there you get treated as a guest of the 5 star resort adjacent to the marina and can use all of its facilities.
+If you moor up there you get treated as a guest of the 5-star resort adjacent to the marina and can use all of its facilities.

 Cruise the Leeward Islands including Anguilla, Antigua, Barbuda, Saint Kitts and Nevis, Guadeloupe

 , Saint Barths and Saint Martin.
 Enjoy some easy island hopping mixed with open-water passages there.
 Take advantage of the good duty-free shopping and the many resorts.
 Especially Antigua has a very indented coastline and therefore many protected marinas.
 Sail the idyllic British Virgin Islands